Calico Rock Museum & Visitor Center

 Windgate Gallery & E.C.
 Rodman Atrium

 Three hundred works.
 Six named gallery rooms.
 One soaring atrium.
 The Windgate Art Gallery and E.C.
-Rodman Atrium bring world-class fine art to the Arkansas hills — a collection that rivals galleries in cities many times the size of Calico Rock.
-It is, by any measure, remarkable.
+Rodman Atrium bring fine art to the Arkansas hills — a collection and setting that give visitors a museum experience far larger than the town’s size might suggest.

-"The art gallery alone rivals anything I've seen in much larger cities.
-Absolutely worth a visit."
+“The art gallery alone rivals anything I have seen in much larger cities.
+Absolutely worth a visit.”

 - Freedom Ford Gallery